 While more famous for its rich cultural heritage, quirky Dutch design, and pretty canals, Amsterdam is also increasingly becoming known for its diverse and delectable food scene.
-Exploring this exciting culinary landscape is an essential part of experiencing the city to its fullest.
+Exploring Amsterdam’s exciting culinary landscape is an essential part of experiencing the city to its fullest.

 What to eat in Amsterdam